MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Azure services support one or both of these approaches.
 Platform as a service (PaaS) services typically support zone-redundant deployments.
 Infrastructure as a service (IaaS) services typically support zonal deployments.
 For more information about how Azure services work with availability zones, see [Azure services with availability zone support][azure-services-with-availability-zone-support].

-Microsoft aims to deploy updates to Azure services to a single availability zone at a time.
-This approach reduces the impact that updates might have on an active workload, because the workload can continue to run in other zones while the update is in process.
+When Microsoft deploys updates to services, we try to use approaches that are the least disruptive to you.
+For example, we aim to deploy updates to a single availability zone at a time.
+This approach can reduce the impact that updates might have on an active workload, because the workload can continue to run in other zones while the update is in process.
+However, it’s the workload team’s responsibility to ensure their workload continues to function during platform upgrades.
+For example, you might consider *overprovisioning* - deploying more instances of a resource - so that some instances remain available while other instances are upgraded.
 For more information about how Azure deploys updates, see [Advancing safe deployment practices](https://azure.microsoft.com/blog/advancing-safe-deployment-practices/).

 Many regions also have a [*paired region*][azure-region-pairs].
 Paired regions support certain types of multi-region deployment approaches.
 Some newer regions have [multiple availability zones and don't have a paired region][regions-with-availability-zones-and-no-region-pair].
 You can still deploy multi-region solutions into these regions, but the approaches you use might be different.